theotteryears/todo_list/README.md

 # README

-A simple To-Do list using Ruby on Rails and Hotwire
+A simple To-Do list using Ruby on Rails, Hotwire and Tailwind.